mfelleisen/Santorini/Code/README.md

 - [X] strategy: failed to check whether the opponent could win
 - [X} strategy: failed to count properly

+- [X] referee and tournament-manager: there is one piece of game state besides the board, namely, the names assigned to the players (in case of overlapping names).
+Instead of using the assigned name from the schedule, the tournament manager asked the player to "know" their names and thus used _externally supplied_ software components to keep track of game state (which they may or may not, or may not do so honestly).

 ## Racket Issues